 For the patient and parent, the new 3D Ultrasound imaging lends the rewarding feel of reality to the visual representation of the fetus growing into a child inside the mother.
-For the doctor at Best Women’s Medical Care in Brooklyn, New York, it lends yet another layer of detailed input to the call he has to make on the health of the child and mother.
+For the doctor at Professional Gynecological Services in Brooklyn, New York, it lends yet another layer of detailed input to the call he has to make on the health of the child and mother.

 What is 3D Ultrasound?

 Two-dimensional ultrasound imaging has been around for decades.
 It gives a trained eye a look into the proper measurements of the fetus and a glimpse over several scans and several weeks into the growth patterns of the child.
 It enables the OB-GYN to understand if the child is healthy or if there are any potential problems looming that might require more invasive tests like amniocentesis.

 Three-dimensional imaging dates back to 1987 and lends an entirely different and more realistic picture to the examination.
 To the trained and untrained eye alike, the image, of the fetus is no longer a Rorschach test of black and white shading, it is the picture of a child’s face, hands, feet and body.
 Described by many mothers as far more rewarding, the experience to them is real.
 The parents can count fingers, toes, yawns and often can say with authority that their child looks like daddy, mommy or grandpa.

 For the doctor and the ultrasound technician, 3D imaging provides an more nuanced view into the fetus’ shape and measurements.